conectado/Blog/content/concurrency-patterns.md

 Each time `poll_next` is called, it checks if any of the futures are ready and advances the state accordingly.
 We also make sure to schedule ourselves to be polled next time any future is ready. `poll_next` always returns `Pending` since we want to keep handling new messages forever; this is done in order for the executor to keep scheduling us whenever the passed waker is awakened.

 First thing to notice in this function are the calls to `cx.waker().wake_by_ref()`.
-It might seem a bit strange at first that we are waking ourselves up from the loop itself, this is however done to simplify the looping and fairness logic.
+It might seem a bit strange at first that we are waking ourselves up from the loop itself, this is, however, done to simplify the looping and fairness logic.
 When we call `cx.waker().wake_by_ref()`, the executor will immediately schedule us next in queue as soon as `Poll::Pending` is returned.

 The function first checks for new connections; if there's one, it accepts it and then schedules itself to be re-awakened.
 We need to be very careful to reschedule the function again if `poll_accept` returns a new connection.
-Otherwise, once `poll_next` returns `Poll::Pending`, it won't be scheduled again in case of another new connection.
-Since a call to `poll_accept` that returns `Poll::Ready` doesn't schedule the waker to be woken up again.
-Potentially leaving this function to sleep forever if no other wake condition is triggered.
+Otherwise, once `poll_next` returns `Poll::Pending`, it won't be scheduled again in case of another new connection, since a call to `poll_accept` that returns `Poll::Ready` doesn't schedule the waker to be woken up again.
+This could leave this function to sleep forever if no other wake condition is triggered.

 Then, we advance all sockets with pending packets by using `poll_send`.
 Notice here that all sockets are polled within each run of `poll_next`, and each `poll_send` does at most a single send operation.
 Both of these facts combined ensure fairness; otherwise, a single socket could take all CPU time, preventing all packets for other sockets from being sent, greatly diminishing throughput.
 Since a socket that has successfully sent a packet doesn't schedule its waker for wake-up, we need to call `cx.waker().wake_by_ref()` so that `poll_next` is called again after returning pending; this way we keep looping on that same socket until no more packets are available to be sent.